zlskidmore/zlskidmore.github.io/_posts/2025-12-21-coding_challenge_1_string_manipulation.md

 <hr>

-### Challenge 4
+### Challenge 4 - Generate All Possible k-mers

-Occasionally you may be tasked with finding all possible DNA sequences for a specific k-mer length, try that here, for a kmer of length 6 (i.e. 6 bases in length), find all possible DNA sequence combinations. find all k-mers
+k-mers, short sequences of length k, are a core concept in genomics, appearing in alignment, assembly, and indexing algorithms.

+For a given value of k, generate all possible DNA k-mers composed of A, C, G, and T, and report the total number of unique combinations.

 ###### Output